empalmer/StatsFlashcards/README.md

  - Select tag of interest
  - This will create a new deck with only the flashcards of interest

- ## Current tags/topics available
+ ## Current Files/tags/topics available

  ### Theory
+ - File: Theory2.tex tag: Theory2
  - Distribution Relationships (distributionrelationshps)
- - From Casella Berger (CasellaCh1)
+ - From Theory 1
+ - Calculus
  - From online stats cheatsheet (FromStatCheatsheet)
+ - From my undergraduate probability textbook

  ### Methods
  - Methods 1 (Methods1)
+ - Methods 2